YOU AREN’T TARGET: A BETTER WAY TO MANAGE BLACK FRIDAY/ CYBER MONDAY PROMOTIONS

 If you offer a loyalty program that enables customers to earn points based on their purchases, then it’s fantastically easy to tinker with the technology to boost the point values during select time periods.
 Try offering double or triple reward points over the BFCM period to draw loyal shoppers to your site.

-In short: Add value, but never deduct collars.
+In short: Add value, but try to avoid deducting collars.
 Slash-n-burn sales may win in the short term, but you’ll almost certainly lose in the long run.
 And I pinkie-swear that it’s quite possible to build a wildly successful product-based brand without tempting your customers through sales!

 Pray tell… How do you plan to capture revenue this holiday season?
 I’d love to hear about your planned promotions.
 Drop a comment below and let me know!